 “THE WOMAN SUFFRAGE MOVEMENT AND TWO KINDS OF PROHIBITION” – October 5, 1914

 The text is taken from a heavily edited typescript in the Abigail Scott Duniway Papers.
 According to her handwritten note at the beginning, this is a “stenographic report” of an address which Scott Duniway was to have delivered “at a mass meeting of citizens in Library Hall [Portland], October 5, from which she was detained by illness from attending in person.”
 Evidently, it was read in her absence, as the typescript itself is dated the following day, and identifies one D. A. Norton as reporter.
 Perhaps Scott Duniway then edited the address after its presentation.
-Most of this story is greatly embellished in the first sixty or so pages of Path Breaking, which itself was part of her unsuccessful campaign to defeat the measure. ((Moynihan, Rebel 218.))
+Most of this story is greatly embellished in the first sixty or so pages of Path Breaking, which itself was part of her unsuccessful campaign to defeat the measure.2

 My attention was first directed to the Equal Suffrage Movement by learning through personal experience the legal financial handicap of the average married mother.
 I had been wooed and won by a young rancher, and taken from my school room to his Donation Land Claim, where I conscientiously attempted to perform the labors of a pioneer farmer’s wife and the duties attendant upon a rapidly increasingly family of many children.